saronnochakraborty/FloodSight-AI-/README.md

 1. Download the latest release from the [GitHub Releases](https://github.com/saronnochakraborty/FloodSight/releases) page.
 2. Extract the ZIP if needed.
+3. Head over to ..streamlit_app\tensorflow_model\assets and unzip the dataset
 3. Follow the bash code given below

 ---